crusher-dev/documentation/docs/reference/api/postgres.md

 description: Postgres compatibility reference documentation.
 ---

-QuestDB supports the Postgres wire protocol.
-As a result, QuestDB is capable of running most of Postgres's queries.
-This means that you can use your favorite Postgres client or driver with QuestDB, at no extra cost.
+Crusher supports the Postgres wire protocol.
+As a result, Crusher is capable of running most of Postgres's queries.
+This means that you can use your favorite Postgres client or driver with Crusher, at no extra cost.

-The storage model used by Postgres is fundamentally different to the one used by QuestDB.
-Some features that exists for Postgres do not apply to QuestDB.
+The storage model used by Postgres is fundamentally different to the one used by Crusher.
+Some features that exists for Postgres do not apply to Crusher.

 ## Compatibility